rhodaolark/almight-ostrich/README.md

 olark-wp is a draft Wordpress plugin.

 It is working.
-It needs ode reviewed, and security checked.
+It needs code reviewed, and security checked.
+It is working correctly on a localhost/XAMPP/Bitnami/Wordpress stack, and it is also working in the wild at http://wodieskodie.com

 JS is enqueued to WP standards.
 The plugin has been tested against 30 themes and loaded 100% of the time.
 It has been tested with 12 plugins and had no conflicts.
 It loads with Super Cache and W3 Total cache enabled.